aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/_index.md

 ## Collecting Child Tasks in Aspose.Tasks

 Efficiently collect child tasks using Aspose.Tasks for .NET.
-Enhance project management in your .NET applications with step-by-step tutorials.
+Enhance project management in your .NET applications with step‑by‑step tutorials.
 [Read more](./child-tasks-collector/)

 ## Handling Compound Document Header Exception in Aspose.Tasks

 Learn how to handle CompoundDocumentHeaderException in Aspose.Tasks for .NET.
-Get step-by-step guidance with code examples for seamless project management.
+Get step‑by‑step guidance with code examples for seamless project management.
 [Read more](./compound-document-header-exception/)

 ## Constraint Types in Aspose.Tasks